SbrTa/Notes/System Design/notes/DB.md

 - Range based sharding
   - assigns rows to partitions based on column values falling within a given range.
   - 1st 1k in shard 1, 2nd 1k in shard 2 etc
-- Key Based partioning / hashing
+- Algorithmic / hashing / Key Based partioning
   - Write a has function
   - pass the key
   - hash function selects shard based on the key